Asthma Risk Factors

 Having a family history of asthma is one of the strongest predictors that you may develop it yourself, either as a child or an adult.
 According to the American Lung Association, you are three to six times more likely to suffer from asthma if you have an asthmatic parent than if you have no family history of the disease.

-However, a paper published in the Canadian Medical Association Journal noted that while genetics and medical history are high risk factors, a combination of health and environmental factors is an even stronger predictor of whether you are likely to suffer from asthma.
+A paper published in the Canadian Medical Association Journal noted that while genetics and medical history are high risk factors, a combination of health and environmental factors is an even stronger predictor of whether you are likely to suffer from asthma.

 Environmental risk factors for asthma

-In addition to genetic, health, and environmental factors, socioeconomic status is also a risk factor for asthma.
+Socioeconomic status is also a risk factor for asthma.

 According to the CDC, more than 10 percent of those living below the federal poverty threshold suffer from asthma, the largest percentage of any single socioeconomic group in the United States.
-This is not, however, because poverty causes asthma, but because poverty corresponds to a greater likelihood of other risk factors.
+It is not, however, because poverty causes asthma, but because poverty corresponds to a greater likelihood of other risk factors.

 Janet O’Dell, RN